fraterrisus/walkthroughs/bards-tale-1/walkthrough.md

 - At (09,19) behind a secret door there's an inscription "IRKM DESMET DAEM", which is one of the classic "red herring" clues amongst *Bard's Tale* players.
 (It really doesn't mean anything.
 There's even a callback in *Bard's Tale IV*.)
 - At (04,09) there's a statue of a spider god; search it and it turns into a Spinner you can fight.
-- At (12,07) another inscription informs you that "golems are made of stone", which doesn't help much.
+- At (12,07) another inscription informs you that "golems are made of stone", which may be true but isn't of any particular utility.
+I *suppose* it's an additional hint for the first riddle in Kylearan's Tower?
 - At (09,21) you learn to "pass the light at night."
 That's a hint you'll use on Level Two.

-In order to get down to Level Two you'll need to fight that pack of Black Widows and navigate through Darkness, although if you use *M6:PHDO* to cut straight onto the stairs there's no Darkness there so you'll be able to keep your light spell active.
+In order to get down to Level Two you'll need to fight a pack of Black Widows and navigate through Darkness, although if you use *M6:PHDO* to cut straight onto the stairs there's no Darkness there so you'll be able to keep your light spell active.

 #### Sewers, Level 2

 *The Fast Way:* 1S 2W 2N 3E 1S 1E 2S 3E 5S 1W 4N

-*The Fast Way, with M6:PHDO:* 1S 2W 2N 3E 1S 1E 3S, face E and cast, 2E
+*The Fast Way, with M6:PHDO:* 1S 2W 2N 3E 1S 1E 3S, face E and *M6:PHDO*, 2E

-(On most implementations, press `D` to climb down through the hole in the floor; the fall hurts unless you have an active Levitation spell.)
+(On most implementations, press `D` to climb down through the hole in the floor; the fall hurts unless you have an active *Levitation* spell.
+To go up through a hole in the ceiling, use `A` or `E`.)

 More mazes, more Darkness, more groups of Spiders and Black Widows to fend off.
 Assuming you're capable of curing +`PSND` with *C4:FLRE* it shouldn't be much of a